bcgov/von/docs/_how_to/IIW Demo Guide.md

 1. Click **Nearby**.

       Nearby devices will be displayed.
 2. Select the device to which you want to connect and click **Invite**.

-3. Both you and the person with whom you are connecting will be asked to send a proof of your email and IIW attendance credentials.
+3. The person you invite will be asked to confirm that they want to connect.
-4. Once you each have sent proof of your credentials, you will be able to start messaging with each other.

 >**NOTE:** *The Nearby feature may or may not work&mdash;beta and all.
 If it doesn't work, follow these steps (we've got you covered!*)

 If **Nearby** doesn't work:

-5. Click **Connections**.
+1. Click **Connections**.
-6. Click **+**.
+2. Click **+**.
-7. Click **Create Invitation**.
+3. Click **Create Invitation**.

     Have your contact scan the QR code provided or send it to them using messaging or email.

-8. Click **Connect** to accept.
+4. Click **Connect** to accept.

->**NOTE:** *You are connected but not verified.*
+    > **NOTE:** *You are connected but not verified.*

-Verify your connection(s):
+## Verifying Connections

+You have a new connection, but do you really know who it is?
+To be sure, you should verify the connection by asking for verifiable claims.

+Here's how:

-9. Click on **Verifications** under the name of the person with whom you are connecting.
+1. Click on **Verifications** under the name of the person with whom you are connecting.
-10. Click on the pencil icon.
+2. Click on the pencil icon (top right).
-11. Select the information you would like to request from this connection (for example, Name and Email).
+3. Select the information you would like to request from this connection (for example, Name and Email).
-12. Click **Request Presentation**.
+4. Click **Request Presentation**.

-Once your connection has presented proof of the claims you requested, they will be listed under the verifications for that contact.
+Once your connection has presented proof of the claims you requested, the claims will be listed under the verifications for that contact.

+If the claims you get back aren't what you expect, you should delete the connection.